 Accessibility Compliance Notification

-Uber expects partners to comply with all state, federal and local laws governing the transportation of riders with disabilities.
-A transportation partner’s violation of the laws governing the accommodation of riders with disabilities, including with respect to the use of service animals, constitutes a breach of the parties’ Licensing Agreement.
+Uber expects partners to comply with all applicable state, federal, and local laws governing the transportation of riders with disabilities.
+A partner’s violation of such laws constitutes a breach of his or her contractual agreement with Uber.

-Accordingly, service animals must be accommodated in compliance with accessibility laws.
-Additionally, partners are expected to accommodate riders using walkers, canes, folding wheelchairs or other assistive devices to the maximum extent possible.
+Accordingly, partners are expected to accommodate riders using walkers, canes, folding wheelchairs or other assistive devices to the maximum extent possible.